From your job to tech

 Pick your background

-Each guide shows the work activities your occupation is distinctively rated on (per O*NET), the tech roles whose day-to-day overlaps them, the honest gap, and the cited pay — with nothing to sell.
+Each guide shows the work activities your occupation is distinctively rated on (per O*NET), the tech roles whose day-to-day overlaps them, the honest gap, and the cited pay.
+How this site is funded is set out in how we make money.

 Analyzing data, evaluating compliance, processing information → cybersecurity, software, data roles.